Brian Bridges is a composer, lecturer and electronic musician from Dublin, Ireland

 Since 2008, he has been based in Derry, Northern Ireland, where he is a lecturer at Ulster University’s School of Creative Arts and Technologies, teaching and carrying out research in Music and Creative Technologies.

-Brian is a member of the Spatial Music Collective, a group of Irish–based composers dedicated to the composition and presentation of spatial music for acoustic and electronic media.
+Brian co–founded the BA (now BSc) in Creative Technologies at Ulster and served as its first Course Director (2008–10), in addition to developing new music technology and electroacoustic music pathways on Ulster’s BMus and MMus degrees.
+He is a member of the Spatial Music Collective, a group of Irish–based composers dedicated to the composition and presentation of spatial music for acoustic and electronic media.
 His pieces have been programmed at festivals in Europe, the Americas and China and he is represented by the Contemporary Music Centre.

 Brian completed his master’s degree in Music and Media Technologies at Trinity College Dublin, where he studied composition with Donnacha Dennehy, Roger Doyle and Jürgen Simpson, followed by private study with Glenn Branca and Tony Conrad in the US.
 His PhD on microtonal music (supervised by Victor Lazzarini) was awarded by the National University of Ireland, Maynooth.